Graduate Certificate in Advanced Naturopathic Medicine

 The Graduate Certificate in Advanced Naturopathic Medicine enables practitioners to extend their knowledge and skills in naturopathic medicine.
 Career opportunities exist as a naturopathic practitioner or in any number of roles within the complementary medicines industry.
 You may also choose to pursue further postgraduate studies in advanced naturopathic medicine.

-A Bachelor degree in Naturopathic Medicine, or equivalent.
+A completed Bachelor's degree (AQF level 7) in Naturopathic Medicine, or equivalent.

 English Proficiency Requirements